 Experts believe that Google’s initiative is motivated by the growing spectre of regulation, led primarily by Europe with its General Data Protection Regulation in 2018, its forthcoming ePrivacy Regulation, and a suite of other legislative reforms, including the draft Digital Services Act and Digital Markets Act.
 The French data protection regulator recently fined Google US$120 million for the unlawful use of tracking cookies, and Google remains under investigation by data protection authorities in Ireland and the United Kingdom for its cookie practices.
-Consumer privacy efforts are also picking up in the United States, led by the California Consumer Privacy Act and its successor, the set to become law in January of 2023, as well as a number of forthcoming privacy laws in Virginia and other states.
+Consumer privacy efforts are also picking up in the United States, led by the California Consumer Privacy Act and its successor, the California Privacy Rights Act, set to become law in January of 2023, as well as a number of forthcoming privacy laws in Virginia and other states.

 And the Privacy Sandbox is just one of several changes that Google has announced in recent years, in the name of user privacy.
 Others include updated settings and controls for its Google Analytics products, adjusted Application Programming Interface (API) permissions to block certain third-party browser extensions, the discontinuation of its Trusted Contacts emergency location-sharing app, and the automatic deletion of trash in Google Drive after 30 days.
 According to Google, the changes are motivated by a desire to keep pace with users’ expectations for privacy online.
 In fact, rival browsers such as Firefox and Safari blocked third-party cookies several years ago.
 But with Chrome still controlling nearly 64 percent of the browser market share, this is unlikely to be the full story.